-No guide to help you relocate to Los Angeles would be complete without this tip: to save cleaning effort and avoid cleaning expenses later on, be sure to clean as you pack.
+No guide to help you relocate to Riverside would be complete without this tip: to save cleaning effort and avoid cleaning expenses later on, be sure to clean as you pack.
 Once you get a room packed up, go ahead and clean it.
 This way, both packing and cleaning will be completed at almost the same time – which will be especially important if you need to rent your home as soon as you can after you vacate.

 Jettison the Junk

 If you don’t use it, toss it or sell it at a garage sale.
 Jettisoning the junk will help you save a lot of packing effort and a good amount of moving expenses.
 The rule of thumb is that if you haven’t used an item in the last six months, then it needs to go.

 Financial and relocating experts agree that you should sell your current home before buying your new one.
 For, according to these experts, most lenders now won’t extend a short-term bridge loan if you try to buy before selling your current home.
 Also, carrying two mortgages, if you buy before you sell, is a financial burden most people simply can’t carry.
 Even if you have to rent an apartment for a while after relocating, selling first is still usually the wiser course.